theparthway/docs/docs/cookbook/DemoApp.md

 export default App;
 ```

-- The `Balances` component displays the BTC & WBTC balances of the user's wallets.
+- The `Balances` component displays the BTC & WBTC balances of the users wallets.
 - The `SwapComponent` handles the logic for the swap screen, allowing users to input amounts and initiate the swap.
 - The `TransactionsComponent` is responsible for fetching the latest transactions of the currently active EVM account.
 - Additionally, `App` calls the `useGardenSetup` hook, which sets up the Garden instance and the BitcoinOTA.